noahdotpy/mytoolbox/README.md

 To rebase an existing Silverblue/Kinoite installation to the latest build:

 > **Tip**
-> If you are already on a signed uBlue image you may skip directly to step 3
+> If you are already on a signed universal blue image you may skip directly to step 3

 > **Tip**
 > Replace `bluefin-dx` with your preferred variant (eg: `aurora-dx`).